 It is observed that the traditional format internationally accepted for undertaking chemicals' risk assessment differs from that internationally accepted for undertaking risk assessments concerned with animals and their products.
 Primarily, traditional chemicals' risk assessment defines the stages within risk assessment based on the NAS-NRC paradigm, namely hazard identification, exposure assessment, hazard characterisation and risk characterisation.
 The primary difference between the two approaches is the inclusion of an assessment of the likelihood of the release of an agent within the OIE format.
-Within the chemical risk assessment format, this likelihood of release is incorporated within the exposure assessment.
+Within the chemical risk assessment.
 A further less intuitive difference between the two systems appears in the practical application of the protocols.